Reinsight-SE/Tabular/BestPractices/README.md

 Running this collection of rules inside [Tabular Editor](https://tabulareditor.com/ "Tabular Editor")'s [Best Practice Analyzer](https://docs.tabulareditor.com/Best-Practice-Analyzer.html "Best Practice Analyzer") will inform you of potential issues to fix or improvements to be made with regard to performance optimization and model design.

 ## References
-The code is this repository is based on the following main sources (combined, adjusted, extended, and tested):
+The code in this repository is based on the following main sources (combined, adjusted, extended, and tested):
 1. [Best practice rules on Microsoft Analysis Services GitHub](https://github.com/microsoft/Analysis-Services/tree/master/BestPracticeRules)
 2. [Best practice rules on Tabular Editor GitHub](https://github.com/TabularEditor/BestPracticeRules)
 3. [Supporting scripts by M.Kovalsky from Power BI Customer Advisory Team at Microsoft](https://github.com/m-kovalsky/Tabular)